ars-0105/Capstone-project/README.md

 # 📊 Personal Budget Tracker

-Welcome! 🎉 This is your all-in-one **Personal Budget Tracker** app that helps you manage your finances easily.
-Whether you want to track income, expenses, budgets, or group contributions, this app has got you covered with a simple and intuitive interface powered by modern technologies like **Node.js**, **Express**, **React**, and **MongoDB**.
+Welcome! 🎉 This is your all-in-one **Personal Budget Tracker** website that helps you manage your finances easily.
+Whether you want to track income, expenses, budgets, or group contributions, this website has got you covered with a simple and intuitive interface powered by modern technologies like **Node.js**, **Express**, **React**, and **MongoDB**.

 ---